The Best Cafes in St Kilda for Your Next Bayside Brunch Date

 Ms Felix

-Ms Felix has breezed into St Kilda, reclaiming the famed Café Racer corner with sunshine, style and a dash of mischief.
+Ms Felix has breezed into St Kilda, reclaiming the famed Cafe Racer corner with sunshine, style and a dash of cheek.
 Inside, marble meets rattan, St Ali coffee flows, and the menu walks the fine line between comfort and temptation — from avocado and feta mousse to hot-honey fried chicken waffles and eggs benedict three ways, kissed with apple-cider hollandaise and kimchi powder.
 Add babycinos, puppachinos and that sea-salted view, and you’ve got St Kilda’s new brunch royalty.

 17 Marine Parade, St Kilda